 - At the center of the board, you’ll find a rigid carry handle that’ll make it easier for you to transport the fully inflated board.
 With this one handle, you can balance the iSUP using one hand and walk around easily.

 - Now something that adds to the board’s performance if the navigation system.
 The ROC here is featured with three fins that are nicely made to work better stability and navigation performance in an attempt to make this iSUP as versatile as possible.
 The central fin is large and removable while the other two are lateral and smaller.

 - These are all the main features you’ll find on the ROC iSUP and they are considered to be the standard for all quality iSUPs with no exception.
 This board lacks nothing for it to be a great travel companion that’ll make water time a better time.

-Having been reviewing many inflatable stand up paddle boards, I came to a realisation that an iSUP with a complete package is totally a safe choice that’ll save you so much trouble when it comes to tools and accessories.
+Having been reviewing many inflatable stand up paddle boards, I came to a realization that an iSUP with a complete package is totally a safe choice that’ll save you so much trouble when it comes to tools and accessories.
 However, if you prefer a product line more than others, you can always upgrade even if your iSUP’s package was a complete one.
-On This one, you’ll find:
+With this one, you’ll find:

 - A Paddle

 - And a waterproof bag

 - It’s technically everything you need to deal with an iSUP.